Call Party Control (CPC) Troubleshooting

 Some answering machines have a CPC selector switch.
 You may need to flip it if it doesn't stop recording when the outside party hangs-up.
 On real phone and voice mail systems, the CPC Open Loop Time is set through programming.
 Sometimes the manufacturer will call the timer something else.

 Remember those moron engineers?
 Some phone systems detect CPC correctly, except when two phone lines are conferenced together in the system.
 If someone manually setup the conference from a phone, or you have the Automated Attendant transferring a call off-site by bridging two lines together, the phone system may ignore a CPC on those lines.
 Pretty stupid (and the lines will all get locked up pretty quickly), but when you have intermittent CPC problems you have to recreate exactly what's happening when the problem occurs.
 You really have to be a detective.
-If you assume anything, it will come back and kick you in the ass.
+If you assume anything, it may cost you time.

 If you don't see any kind of CPC signal from the CO, call repair and ask them why.
 The line is most likely programmed wrong.
 It could take quite a few calls as you escalate the case of trouble through repair before you find someone who even knows what you're talking about (give them this Tech Bulletin).
 Since 70% of the phone systems out there have a voice mail attached, and voice mail (and the phone system) just plain won't work right without a CPC signal from the phone company, CPC isn't optional.
 Most phone companies will give it to you if you waste enough time talking to them.